alyssa-smith/alyssa-smith.github.io/index.md

 ---
 layout: page
-title: lizard people!
+title: asmithh
-tagline: what do i say
+tagline: having a website is a thing you do, right?
 ---
 {% include JB/setup %}